Interview with Sarah Sjoholm-Patience

 I think that was really, really nice what you said – it’s celebrating them little successes along the way.
 And it is that saying, that it’s not the view from the top, it’s the climb that it takes to get there.

 Absolutely and it’s also, realistically, you’ve got to climb a whole bunch of mountains to do it.
 It’s not just one of them and everybody’s mountains are going to be a little bit different.

 Enjoy the places that you are, set targets for yourself that are difficult but achievable, and slowly but surely…

-I think one of my favourite sayings I’ve ever heard has been that “you can drive all the way across a continent, just going on the distance that you can see in your headlights, in the dark”.
+I think one of my favorite sayings I’ve ever heard has been that “you can drive all the way across a continent, just going on the distance that you can see in your headlights, in the dark”.
 Really, I’ve said that terribly bad, but it is actually a beautiful saying.

 I know what you mean, so I’m hoping everybody else… I know what you mean.
 You’re going all that distance, but you can only ever see that little bit in front of you, it’s just getting through that next step.

 That’s it.
 Much better said.